Well hello, fellow insomniacs!

 It’s so nice to meet you.
 My name is Dege and I’m the founder of TribeTokes.
 I am a night owl and have had issues with sleeping since college.
 My breed of insomnia is difficulty falling asleep – whereas my husband falls asleep in 5 minutes but struggles with staying asleep throughout the night.
 As you can imagine, we’ve had plenty of opportunity to experiment with CBD for sleep – and this article shares anecdotal tips, and a bit of science we’ve learned along the way.

 Does CBD help you fall asleep, stay asleep or both?
-How can insomniacs incorporate CBD into their "recovery"?
-Should you only take CBD at night if you have insomnia?
+How might CBD help support your natural sleep cycle?

 If you’re curious about any of these questions, read on sister.